WiVRn/WiVRn/README.md

 systemctl enable --now avahi-daemon
 ```

+On SteamOS, the avahi configuration needs to be modified, see https://github.com/WiVRn/WiVRn/issues/1001#issuecomment-4940906113

 - If a firewall is installed, open port 5353/UDP for Avahi and ports 9757/UDP+TCP for WiVRn.
 - For example, if using UFW run `ufw allow 5353/udp` and `ufw allow 9757`.

-### Running
-- On your computer, run "WiVRn server" application, or `wivrn-dashboard` from the command line.
-It will show the setup wizard the first time you launch it.
-- On your headset, run WiVRn from the App Library.
-If you are using a Meta Quest and you have installed it from an APK instead of the Meta Store, it should be in the "unknown sources" section.
-- You should now see your computer in the list: click connect, the screen will show "Connection ready.
-Start a VR application on <i>\[your computer's name\]</i>".
+### Start the PC server process
+The graphical frontend is listed as "WiVRn server" in the application list, and is `wivrn-dashboard` on command line.
+On first start, a wizard will guide you through the initial steps.

+The actual server, for headless usage is `wivrn-server`.
+When installed by the OS, a systemd user service is also installed: `wivrn`, it can be enabled to automatically start with `systemctl --user enable --now wivrn`.

-You can now stream an OpenXR application from your computer to your headset.
-For Steam games, you may also need to set the launch options to be able to use WiVRn.
-The server/dashboard will tell you how to do this if required.
+For Steam games, depending on installation method, you may need to set launch options.
+Either GUI or command line interfaces will display the value if it is needed.
-- Right-click on the game you want to play in VR in Steam and click "Properties".
-- In the "General" tab, enter the launch options that the WiVRn server/dashboard gave you inside the "Launch Options" setting.

-You can set an application to be started automatically when your headset is connected, in the dashboard settings or [manually](docs/configuration.md#application).

-### Application list
+### Start the headset application
+On the headset, when installed from the store, simply start `WiVRn`.

+When manually installed, it will be in an "unknown" sources section.

+On first start, it will ask if you want to enable some features such as microphone, hand tracking, eye tracking etc. as they will require permissions to be granted.
+It is possible to grant those later from the settings tab.

+It is highly recommended to use default settings and only tweak them if you experience issues.

+### Connect to the server
+The headset application will start on a server list, your computer should be visible and have a connect button.
+Simply click it to start streaming.

+When the headset is connected, wivrn-server sets the OpenXR and OpenVR configuration to use WiVRn, the configuration is reverted once the connection ends and all running VR applications are closed.
+Applications will only be able to run in VR once the headset connection is established.

+The headset connection also triggers creation of virtual speaker and (if enabled on headset) microphone.
+You will have to select them in your system configuration to set as default input and output, the setting will be persisted until an other devices is selected as default.

+### Start an application
 When the headset is connected and no XR application is running, it will show an application launcher.
 Applications in that list are sourced from:
 - Steam games that are flagged as VR.
 Steam may need to be restarted for the list to be updated when new games are installed.
 - .desktop files that contain `X-WiVRn-VR` in the `Categories` section.
 Files are searched in [standard locations](https://specifications.freedesktop.org/desktop-entry/latest/file-naming.html#desktop-file-id) which usually include `~/.local/share/applications` and `/usr/share/applications/`.

-### OpenVR and Steam games

-The flatpak includes [OpenComposite](https://gitlab.com/znixian/OpenOVR/) and [xrizer](https://github.com/Supreeeme/xrizer/), used to translate the OpenVR API to OpenXR. see [SteamVR](docs/steamvr.md) for details.

-If using Wine/Proton, it will probe for OpenVR at startup, This means even for OpenXR applications, OpenComposite or xrizer is required.

-When a headset connects, wivrn-server sets the OpenVR runtime to xrizer unless manually configured differently.
+You can set an application to be started automatically when your headset is connected, in the dashboard settings or [manually](docs/configuration.md#application).

-### Steam Flatpak
+## Steam Flatpak
+Flatpak applications are only able to access the flatpak version of WiVRn.

 If you're using the Steam Flatpak, you'll need to grant read only access to the following paths:

 ```bash